COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🧠 Reflection on Past Cycle (Week 7)

-**week 7** was a bit challenging week because in addition to writing my tests for the storing the user configuration, we encouter a massive issue where I did not notice a massive glaring issues in one of teams members had in their coding contributions was test were not passing and also that the code iteslf was not propely defined in a class strcuture, which when I was reiewing did not catch and approved it, which might have lead to bigger issues if **samantha** did not catch this and brought to our attention.
-Moving forward I am going to make sure that all test run scucessfully and carefully anaylzes the code to make sure that the agreed upon structure is implemented in the code
+**week 7** was a bit challenging week because in addition to writing my tests for the storing the user configuration, we encouter a massive issue where I did not notice a glaring issues in one of teams members had in their coding contributions was test were not passing and also that the code iteslf was not propely defined in a class strcuture, which when I was reiewing did not catch and approved it, which might have lead to bigger issues if **samantha** did not see this and brought to our attention.
+From now on, I will ensure that all test runs succeed and carefully analyze the code to confirm that the agreed-upon structure is implemented in the coming weeks.